ucas-vg/PointTinyBenchmark/README.md

 ## Citation

-If you use the code in your research, please cite:
+If you use the code and benchmark in your research, please cite:

 ```
 @inproceedings{yu2020scale,